Ron Palillo

 Ronald Gabriel Palillo (April 2, 1949 – August 14, 2012) was an American actor and teacher.
 He was best known for his role as the endearingly dim-witted character Arnold Horshack on the ABC sitcom Welcome Back, Kotter (1975–1979).

 Early life and education

 Ronald Gabriel Paolillo was born in New Haven, Connecticut, to Italian-Americans Gabriel and Carmel Paolillo, and raised in nearby Cheshire.
+His father died of lung cancer when he was 10 years old.
 He graduated from Cheshire High School and the University of Connecticut at Storrs, where he would teach in the 1990s.
 He attended Fairfield University while pursuing a postgraduate degree.
 He adopted the last name Palillo for his acting career.